An American woman stricken at a resort in the Bahamas is now hospitalized in Miami, official says - KVIA

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Hira Humayun, Jason Hanna and Rebekah Riess contributed to this report.
+CNN’s Hira Humayun, Jason Hanna, Rebekah Riess and Sarah Jorgensen contributed to this report.

 Comments